- Case Study

 The new data centre will unlock cheaper and faster broadband for Brighton’s tech companies by creating a “Digital Exchange” in the heart of the city, where companies can collaborate to use combined buying power, to get faster broadband at lower prices.

-The data centre at BDX will deliver the ideal platform to support the establishment of a technology hub, of technology start ups in the area, drawing wider investment from across the region.
+The new data centre at BDX will deliver the ideal platform to support the establishment of a technology hub, of technology start ups in the area, drawing wider investment from across the region.